Multiple Cities Getaway Artist

 Butte County might not offer prime downhill skiing, but that’s okay — there are plenty of spots where you can make a trek, gear up, and traipse through the powder.

 Nothing quite says holiday season” like a trip to the outdoor skating rink.
-Butte County is scarcely cold enough to freeze over any ponds, of course, but thanks to the development of two great ice skating rinks — the first in Paradise, at Paradise Recreation and Park District’s Terry Ashe Park & Recreation Center, and the second newly constructed in Downtown Chico’s city plaza — there are now options for visitors and locals alike to sharpen up the skates, throw on a scarf, and enjoy a brisk skate.
-Both are fantastic venues to learn to get comfortable on the ice!
+Butte County is scarcely cold enough to freeze over any ponds, of course, but thanks to a downtown ice rink, there is now the perfect option for visitors and locals alike to sharpen up the skates, throw on a scarf, and enjoy a brisk skate.

-New to the ice rink game is Chico Ice Rink in the Plaza , which opened in November 2021 in the form of a temporary installation over the plaza’s fountain.
-Accompanied by seasonal decoration, winter excitement and occasionally even holiday-season music, even spectators can easily get into the spirit!
+Accompanied by seasonal decoration, winter excitement and occasionally even holiday-season music, even spectators can easily get into the spirit at Chico Ice Rink in the Plaza !
 The rink adds a charm to Downtown Chico that could fill out a full afternoon and evening of fun.
 Holiday gift shopping is terrific at the many local shops downtown, plenty of cafes and restaurants are nearby to grab a warm bite or a hot drink, and the hustle and bustle of Christmas downtown adds to the seasonal vibe.

 J is for Jaunts Through the Oregon City & It’s Covered Bridge”